michaelyinopen/control-flow-practise/README.md

 use nullable reference type and have constructors to initialize non-nullable properties, because cannot use C# 9 features like record type

 ## Functional Programming
 Just use `Result` and `Unit`.
-Yes, the maps, binds are missing, and code is imperitive.
+Yes, the maps, binds are missing, and code is imperative.
 But it has not become a second nature for me to write those, so i go with the easy way, while leveraging the clarity that `Result` provides.

+Violating some core principles of Functional Programming, because this way is easy(familiar).

 There could be cases where successful response, but expected `Indicator` and `CaseStatus` does not meet the condition for success, therefore overall is a failure.
 Need a way to represent this.
 (Failure with VerifyWarrantyCaseResponse as a property?)